shyamal-anadkat/weaviate-io/docs/weaviate/guides-further/how-to-use-weaviate-without-modules.md

 ---
+title: Bring your own vectors
+sidebar_position: 1
-layout: layout-documentation
+# layout: layout-documentation
-solution: weaviate
+# solution: weaviate
-sub-menu: Tutorials
+# sub-menu: Tutorials
-title: How to use Weaviate with your own vectors without modules?
+# title: How to use Weaviate with your own vectors without modules?
-intro: Learn how to use Weaviate with your own vectors (no modules).
+# intro: Learn how to use Weaviate with your own vectors (no modules).
-description: How to use Weaviate with your own vectors (no modules)?
+# description: How to use Weaviate with your own vectors (no modules)?
-tags: ['how to', 'no modules']
+# tags: ['how to', 'no modules']
-sidebar_position: 7
+# sidebar_position: 7
-open-graph-type: article
+# open-graph-type: article
-toc: true
+# toc: true
 ---

 # Introduction